Lazy loading with Angular 16

-We will configure Lazy loading in our Web Application with Angular version 16.2.3
+We are going to configure Lazy loading in our Web Application with Angular version 19.2.2

 - Generated with Angular CLI